 LGIM's voting and engagement activities are driven by ESG professionals and their assessment of the requirements in these areas seeks to achieve the best outcome for all of their clients.
-LGIM's voting policies are reviewed annually and take into account feedback from clients.
+LGIM's voting policies are reviewed annually and feedback from clients is considered.